 any changes to specified time limits in the Council’s procedure must be agreed by the employee and the Council

 information about an employee’s disciplinary matter will be restricted to those involved in the disciplinary process.
 A record of the reason for disciplinary action and the action taken by the Council is confidential to the employee.
-The employee’s disciplinary records will be held by the Council in accordance with the General Data Protection Regulation (GDPR)
+The employee’s disciplinary records will be held by the Council (need to define where this will be kept) in accordance with the General Data Protection Regulation (GDPR)

-audio or video recordings of the proceedings at any stage of the disciplinary procedure are prohibited, unless agreed by all affected parties as a reasonable adjustment that takes account of an employee’s medical condition
+audio or video recordings of the proceedings at any stage of the disciplinary procedure are prohibited, unless agreed by all affected parties as a reasonable adjustment that takes account of an employee’s medical condition (I always recorded disciplinary meetings and provided a copy for the individual concerned if they wished to have one).

 employees have the right to appeal against any disciplinary decision.
-The appeal decision is final
+The appeal decision is final (Define the appeals process)

 if an employee who is already subject to the Council’s disciplinary procedure raises a grievance, the grievance will normally be heard after the completion of the disciplinary procedure